CRP - Coronary Heart Disease Test

 • If CRP is higher than 3.0 mg/L, a person is at high risk.

-Read complete test instructions Heart CRP Protein Test Instructions
+Read complete test instructions CRP Test Instructions

 View a sample lab report CRP Test Lab Results